-SPSs and corresponding Letters Grades are based on a formula of test scores (LEAP, PARCC, ACT), graduation rates, course participation, diplomas and bonus points.
+SPSs and corresponding Letters Grades are based on a formula of test scores (LEAP, ACT, End of Course, AP), graduation rates, courses, diplomas and bonus points.
 2015-16 reflects the first year of a new 2-year baseline to gauge how Louisiana students are achieving on more rigorous content standards in core subjects.